OceanDataTools/openvdm_sample_data/README.md

 # openvdm_sample_data

-Sample data for OpenVDM project
+This repository contains the sample configuration data and raw data files used to testing the OpenVDM project.